LauraStarzomska/Data-Visualization-and-Modeling-Project/README.md

 2. Data Cleaning and Preprocessing (`random_forest_classifier.ipynb` file)
 3. Cleaned data are in `df_cleaned.csv` and `df_cleaned.xlsx`
 4. Data visualization
-5. Statistics (variables distribution, correlation)
+5. Statistics (variables distribution, correlations etc.)
 6. Decide on what model to use
 7. Model preparation and evaluation